alvanrahimli/rahim.li/content/blog/2023/do-we-know-what-it-is-to-be-young.md

 Recently I've been talking with my brother, who has just got his first full time job and we all were very happy for him.
 However, after a few weeks of employement, he had started ranting about 9-5 job life, this fucking rate race and on similar topics.
 And it was not just any rant, they all were very true statements.
 Basically, he was telling that being a part of this huge system, in which we need to shove some personal life / entertainment into gaps of work life.
 Just like how nowadays websites shove content between ads!

 This whole concept is ridiculous!
 Really, is it really okay to work 8 hours a day and live on fridays?
 Are we just bunch of spoiled youngsters ranting about how lazy we are, or it is the system that got fucked up?
-Ah, don't tell me I still got 8 hours for personal life.
-We sometimes overwork, do some side projects, transportation takes borrows a chunk, and this list goes on!
+Ah, don't tell me I still got 8 hours for personal life (after sleep).
+We sometimes overwork, do some side projects, transportation takes a chunk, and this list goes on!

 Anyways, back to the topic.
 Does it really worth spending all this time, because we, someday will succeed?